jovanailin/jovanailin/README.md

 - 👋 Hi, I’m @jovanailin,a junior Data & Machine Learning Engineer.
 I'm passionate about leveraging data to uncover insights and build intelligent systems.
 Here's a quick overview of my background and interests:
-- 🎓 Graduated with a Bachelor's degree in Information Technology and Systems, currently pursuing another degree in Mathematics (Data Science)
+- 🎓 Pursuing degree in Applied Mathematics (Data Science)
-- 🌱 Actively learning and expanding my skills in machine learning, deep learning, and AI.
+- 🌱 Actively learning and expanding my skills in machine learning, data science and AI.
 - 🧪 Comfortable working with data cleaning and preprocessing techniques.
 - 📚 Avid reader of research papers and articles related to data science and machine learning.
 - 🤝 Open to collaborating on exciting data-driven projects and contributing to open-source